daneski9/LacyWebApplication/README.md

-# LacyWebApplication
+# Web Application
-Creating a web application for Lacy St. Art Lounge.
+- Creating a web application for Lacy St. Art Lounge.
 A tattoo parlor based in Los Angeles